johannburkard/Waldbeere/README.md

 ### 3. Setting up your tests

-The basis for a Waldbeere test is one or more test section.
+The basis for a Waldbeere test is one or more test sections.
 A section is a part of the page that you want to modify.
 You can modify

 * text
 * HTML